Masculine and Feminine Spanish Nouns: The A-Z Guide to Gender Rules, Practice Tips and More

 An adjective has to represent both the gender of the noun it’s describing and its quantity.
 This usually means the ending of the adjective will change slightly.

 la rosa blanca (the white rose)

-When using these adjectives, it’s easy; their endings don’t change according to gender.
+When an adjective ends in a letter like -e, their endings don’t change according to gender.